 - Advising the use of essential oils in water

 Quite frequently we can encounter recommendations to add essential oil to a glass of drink.
-In this case, we’re dealing with the internal use of essential oils, which is not recommended, as well as the use of undiluted essential oils.
+In this case, we’re dealing with the internal use of essential oils (see next bullet), as well as the use of undiluted essential oils.

 Have a look at this advice: